Sprodhania/Project-1/README.md

 # Project-1 (Ingrid, Gita, Mohammad, Wisdom)

+Direction :

+- “All the files for this group project are located in the Resources folder.”

 Timeline :
 - 10/16/2024
   - Decided dataset that the group use for the project